shaileshvats/numpy-assignment/README.md

 # numpy-assignment
-# Numpy and Python Assignments
+# Numpy Assignment

-This repository contains two Jupyter Notebook assignments submitted as part of [Course Name].
+This repository contains a Jupyter Notebook assignment submitted as part of (Machine Learning and Generative AI ) Title: NumPy Assignment.

 ## Contents